MakerKit's primary goals are:

 (site): the routes that are accessible to everyone, even if they are not logged in

-(app): the routes that are accessible only to logged-in users
+(app): internal routes that are only accessible to authenticated users

 Domain components are co-located together with their routes.
 This means that you can easily find the components that are used in a particular route.